graphile/worker/README.md

 ## Crowd-funded open-source software

-If you are using this software in your business, please support it [via sponsorship](https://graphile.org/sponsor/).
-With your support we can improve performance, usability and documentation at a greater rate, leading to reduced running and engineering costs for your business, leading to a net ROI.
+Please support development of this project [via sponsorship](https://graphile.org/sponsor/).
+With your support we can improve performance, usability and documentation at a greater rate, leading to reduced running and engineering costs for your organisation, leading to a net ROI.

 Support contracts are also available; for more information see: https://www.graphile.org/support/